RozbehSharahi/bootstrap_grids/README.md

 ## Contribution

-You will need Docker installed for easy contribution and dev setup.
-Copy the `.docker/bin/.env.dist` environment variables file to `.docker/bin/.env` and adjust the values.
+You will need Docker installed for easy contribution and dev setup. `.docker/.env.dist` file will automatically be copied to `.docker/.env` on start up.
+Feel free to adjust `.docker/.env` to your needs.

 ### Docker scripts